JesiahChow/Assignment2/README.md

 - API: We get data from third-party database where we can fetch the API and use it for our quiz.

 Testing:
+- The user can select their desired settigns for the quiz
+- The user should be able to gain points, lose by lives or running out of time, and win by finishing the quiz
+- The user should be able to see themselves in the leaderboards and others

 Credits:
 The APIs are taken from https://opentdb.com/api_config.php